5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 The project size also helps you decide the particular Agile method to adopt for a project, as shown in Figure 4, taken from an academic evaluation of different Agile methods.

-(click image for enlarged view)
+(click image for an enlarged view)

 Agile methods and project size